sprider/ansible_iis_cert_installation/Readme.md

-# Installing an SSL Certificate on a Windows Server with ansible
+# Installing an SSL Certificate on a Windows Server with Ansible

 In this tutorial, I will show you how to use Ansible to install an SSL certificate on a Windows server.
-Using ansible to automate the SSL certificate installation process can improve efficiency, consistency, and collaboration in your IT operations.
+Using Ansible to automate the SSL certificate installation process can improve efficiency, consistency, and collaboration in your IT operations.
 I will cover the following steps:

 1. Copying the SSL certificate file to the server
 2. Importing the PFX certificate to the specified store
 3. Get imported certificate
 4. Binding the certificate to the websites
 5. Restarting the websites
-6. Playbook execution
+6. Run Ansible playbook

 ## Benefits of Installing SSL Certificates on Windows Servers with Ansible

-Installing an SSL certificate on a Windows server using ansible automation has several benefits in IT operations:
+Installing an SSL certificate on a Windows server using Ansible automation has several benefits in IT operations:

-- **Efficiency:** Automating the installation process with ansible saves time and effort compared to manually installing the SSL certificate on each server.
+- **Efficiency:** Automating the installation process with Ansible saves time and effort compared to manually installing the SSL certificate on each server.
 This is especially useful if you have multiple servers that need to be configured with SSL certificates.

-- **Consistency:** Using ansible ensures that the SSL certificate is installed consistently on all servers.
+- **Consistency:** Using Ansible ensures that the SSL certificate is installed consistently on all servers.
 This helps to prevent configuration errors and ensures that all servers are properly secured.

-- **Repeatability:** If you need to install SSL certificates on new servers in the future, you can simply re-run the ansible playbook to automate the process.
+- **Repeatability:** If you need to install SSL certificates on new servers in the future, you can simply re-run the Ansible playbook to automate the process.
 This saves time and reduces the risk of errors.

-- **Version control:** Using ansible allows you to version control the SSL installation process.
+- **Version control:** Using Ansible allows you to version control the SSL installation process.
 This means that you can track changes to the playbook over time, and revert to previous versions if necessary.

-- **Collaboration:** Collaborating on an ansible playbook with your team makes it easier to share knowledge and responsibilities, and ensures that everyone is following the same process.
+- **Collaboration:** Collaborating on an Ansible playbook with your team makes it easier to share knowledge and responsibilities, and ensures that everyone is following the same process.

 ## Prerequisites